Damien O'Connor

-Damien Peter O'Connor (born 16 January 1958) is a New Zealand Labour Party politician who currently serves as Minister of Agriculture, Minister for Biosecurity, Minister for Trade and Export Growth, Minister for Land Information and Minister for Rural Communities in the Sixth Labour Government.
+Damien Peter O'Connor (born 16 January 1958) is a New Zealand Labour Party politician who served as Minister of Agriculture, Minister for Biosecurity, Minister for Trade and Export Growth, Minister for Land Information and Minister for Rural Communities in the Sixth Labour Government.
 He previously served as a cabinet minister in the Fifth Labour Government.
-He has been a member of Parliament since 1993 and currently represents the West Coast-Tasman electorate.
+He had been a member of Parliament since 1993 and represented the West Coast-Tasman electorate.
+As of 2023 he is on the Labour list.

 Early years

 O'Connor was born in Westport in 1958.
 He attended primary school in his home town before going on to St Bede's College, Christchurch, a Roman Catholic school, and Lincoln University.

 Before becoming an MP, he worked in a variety of jobs in farming and tourism.
 During a five-year stint in Australia, he worked as a machinery operator and in sales.
 On his return to New Zealand he established Buller Adventure Tours, an adventure tourism company, which he owned and operated in a partnership.